 "She moves the multitudes," Carey says as she recounts how María José devised an idea for a week of outreach and, when put in charge, successfully ran with it.
-The week granted opportunities for new Chilean believers involved in Campus Crusade from four cities to learn how to tell others about Jesus.
+The week granted opportunities for new Chilean believers involved in Cru from four cities to learn how to tell others about Jesus.

 Students respond well to María José's leadership.
 "She's an insider," says Tim.
 "She understands the culture, where students are coming from."

 That truth was evidenced by her relationship with Delia, a third-year history student who often attended the weekly meetings.
 One day Delia joined María José at her home and confided in María José her fear of accepting Christ, believing she would fail to be perfect.

 María José recounted her own failings and faith journey.
 At the end of their time together, Delia placed her faith in Christ and went on to grow in spiritual maturity and to lead a Bible study.